boothe0/CS386GodotProject/reports/ReportWeek3.md

 Elizabeth Booth: Implemented a dodging system with a cooldown timer.
 Added a UI element to visually represent the single charge of the dodge mechanic.
 Contributued to team discussions about meeting times and game designs going forward.

+Asher: Implemented enemy health bars to ui, added enemy spawners.
+Lead disscussion in finding a unifying theme between each team member's idea of the game.

 ## 2. Retrospective

 Appreciations: